muquit/privategpt/README.md

 # Known Issues

-Currently all the documents in the chromadb are searched for simillarity, which can return wrong information if documents contain similar texts.
+Currently all the documents in the chromadb are searched for similarity, which can return wrong information if documents contain similar texts.
 Please look at the returned **Source** to make sure the response is correct.